• Skip to primary navigation

 Recipe Tips & Notes

 • Flavor Boost.
-For a flavor boost, I like to chop the meat into larger chunks, then season and sear them first in the pot with a bit of olive oil.
+For a flavor boost, I like to season and sear the beef first in the pot with a bit of olive oil.
 This caramelizes the surface of the beef, and those browned bits from the bottom of the pot translate to deeper flavor while you braise everything.

 • Spice It Up.
 If you're looking for a spicier version, you can very easily go with hotter peppers.
 Cuban food is not known for being spicy or hot.
-Green bell peppers are traditional here, though you can easily up the heat factor by incorporating spicier peppers.
-Try the jalapeno, serrano pepper, the wonderful habanero pepper, or even a ghost pepper for come REAL heat.
+Green bell peppers are traditional here, though you can easily up the heat factor by incorporating spicier peppers, like jalapeno or serrano pepper.

 Storage Information